agrimetrics/api-examples/README.md

 # Example directories

-This repository has three main directories of examples and tutorials.
+This repository has four main directories of examples and tutorials.

 ## Field Explorer Examples